ThomasGourlay/BESS-Trading-Optimisation/readme.md

 # Battery Dispatch Model

+Inspired by my mathematical optimisation (Operations Research) class, I realised that simple battery trading can be implemented as a linear program.
 This project implements a linear optimisation model for battery energy storage system (BESS) dispatch, along with a backtesting framework.

 ## Contents